Welcome to Residential Services

 Residential Services Administration consists of the Placement Section which is responsible for residence applications, subsequent residence placement of students and related administration which includes fee charges.
 The Business Administration unit manages holiday accommodation and provides administrative support to the rest of the department.

-Did you know that our placement and admin unit is responsible for this process shown below?
+Did you know that our placement and administration unit is responsible for this process shown below?

 Application Administration → Selection → Placement → Re-admission